BelaPlatform/bela_newBlog/docs/_posts/2019-05-16-bela-chirp-data-over-sound.markdown

 LDFLAGS=-L/root/Bela/projects/<name_of_your_project>;LDLIBS=-lchirp-connect_linux-arm-hard-shared;
 ```

-## That’s it!
-It’s done.
+## That's it!
+It's done.
 Save, compile and run the project.

 In this example we show how to implement both sending and receiving on a single board.
 The string "Hello World !" will start to be Chirped out of the speaker as soon as the program starts, and will be received at the microphone and decoded at (almost) the same time.